NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 12:34 here we go again...

 12:53 I finally solved the issue.
 I just was miss spelling one property and also I had to update the data base.

+12:56 I will start to work on the validations..